BurakaKrishna/SCoSE-Corpus/README.md

 [Conversation Analysis Schema](https://nathanduran.github.io/CA-Schema/)
 and [Dialogue tagger](https://github.com/NathanDuran/CA-Dialogue-Tagger).

-scose_to_text.py processes the 14 dialogues from the original .cha format into plain text files using the format outlined below.
+scose_to_text.py processes the 14 dialogues from the original .cha format into plain text files, with one line per-utterance, using the format outlined below.

 scose_utilities.py script contains various helper functions for loading/saving and processing the data.